 Landing Pad for Your Sander

 It used to drive me nuts waiting for my random orbit sander to stop spinning so I could set it down.
 If I didn’t wait, it would dance around and tumble off my workbench.
 My solution was to keep a piece of carpet on my bench.
 I just set the sander on the carpet and let it wiggle quietly to a stop. — Phil Wortford.
-Here’s another brilliant use for carpet in your workshop.

 The Perfect Padding for Your Vise